saulocantanhede/tfgreek2/docs/features/junction.md

 ## Feature description

-This feature indicates details about coordinating and subordinating clauses.
+The `junction` feature indicates details about coordinating and subordinating clauses in the Nestle 1904 Greek New Testament.
+This feature helps in understanding the syntactic structure of the text.

 ## Feature values